 - Bamboo – Bamboo pillows usually consist of a soft bamboo outer layer with a contouring memory foam interior.
 Bamboo doesn’t retain heat, so it’s helpful for breathability.
 Bamboo-made covers can usually withstand machine washings.

 The Cooling Effect

-While there are lots of pillows on the market offering maximum comfort, a cooling pillow goes that step further.
-They can provide ultimate comfort as well as a more relaxing sleep.
-They do this by keeping you cool throughout the night so that heat-build up does not disturb your slumber.
+While there are lots of pillows on the market offering maximum comfort, a cooling pillow goes a step further.
+They can provide ultimate comfort as well as more relaxing sleep.
+They do this by keeping you cool throughout the night so you don’t wake up hot and sweaty.